Seagoats/twitch.tv-MiniSeagoat/goals/plan.md

 May will be about **Workflow and Execution**.
 Ultimately, I want to see growth again this month, and between creation, analysis, and streams, I will need a strong workflow that keeps all those disks spinning.

 #### [Past Weeks]

+### [ 05/03 ]
+- New Week, New Shows!
+- Plan content with youtube in mind
+- I want 3 good strong shows, no more "too tired" streams

 ##### [ 04/20 ]
  - New show formats and focus